 Long-term care can be very expensive in Florida.
-Assisted living facilities can cost between $2,000 and $7,000 per month and nursing homes/skilled nursing can easily exceed $9,000 per month in Pinellas County.
+Assisted living facilities can cost between $2,000 and $7,000 per month and nursing homes/skilled nursing can exceed $10,000 per month in Pinellas County.
 Very few people can afford these costs for a very long time.
 Luckily the government has a social safety net for our elderly and disabled population, which includes certain benefits for our veterans and his or her surviving spouse.
 The most popular government program to help with the elderly is the VA Pension program.

 The VA Pension benefit program provides a monthly, tax-free, “needs based,” monetary payment for: